 Second, the Aunt Muriel who exists at an earlier time in Meriel’s life reminds us that Meriel, too, will get old, and this is why Alice Munro’s stories are said to be time expansive.
 (Annie Proulx uses the same technique — old and young together, across generations.)
 Aunt Muriel is young Meriel’s elderly proxy, and functions as a prolepse (flash forward) character.

-In Meander, Spiral, Explode, Jane Alison describes the reasons for characters in different story which, eerily, could be describing this one:
+In her book about story shapes, Meander, Spiral, Explode, Jane Alison describes the reasons for characters in different story which, eerily, could be describing this one:

 I like that phrase ‘refractive portraiture‘, in which the main character meets all sorts of different characters along her journey and each character is a representation of who our main character may become, depending on choices made.

 Prolepses can arouse the reader’s curiosity by partially revealing facts that will surface later.
 The reader is expecting something to happen between Meriel and this doctor, but Aunt Muriel’s ability to read Meriel and the doctor’s body language in the readers’ absentia confirms the existence of sexual tension The close third person narrator can’t do this, by dint of being so close inside Meriel’s head.
-Meriel is completely unwilling to accept her complicity in the brief affair to the point where we never see her make a decision to sleep with this man.
+Other types of story tend to emphasise the moral dilemma and decision.
+But Meriel is completely unwilling to accept her complicity in the brief affair to the point where we never see her make a decision to sleep with this man.
 When we see her in scenes, she is not even sure what she’s gotten herself into.

 Various locations are dotted around the story for us, as they are dotted around British Columbia and up north.
 Munro is making use of West (Pierre and Jonas, linked), South (Pierre’s mother) and Northern cardinal direction (the doctor).
 These characters are sufficiently geographically removed from each other to allow space for imaginings and one-time-only affairs.